-10.0 ELECTRICITY AND TELECOMMUNICATIONS
+10.0 TELECOMMUNICATIONS

-- 10.1 Underground electricity and telecommunication connections must be provided to the proposed development to the standards of the relevant authorities. - 10.2 Evidence must be provided of a certificate of supply with the relevant service providers to provide each lot with live electricity and telecommunication connections, in accordance with the requirements of the relevant authorities prior to the issue of the Compliance Certificate for the Survey Plan.
+- 10.1 Underground telecommunications services must be provided to the development in accordance with the standards and requirements of the relevant service provider. - 10.2 Evidence that the development is provided with telecommunications services from the relevant service provider must be provided to Council, prior to the commencement of the use.